helloideabox/powerpack-lite-beaver-builder/readme.txt

 == Frequently Asked Questions ==
-*   What's the requirement for using PowerPack? - You need Beaver Builder Lite or Premium version active for PowerPack to work.
+*   What's the requirement for using PowerPack? - You need Beaver Builder Lite or Premium (Version 1.8 or higher) active for PowerPack to work.
 *   Will the PowerPack slow down my site? - Absolutely no!
 It delivers the code only on pages where you use it.
 *   Do I need coding experience to use the PowerPack? - Not at all!
 All the modules and settings are easy to use with drag & drop interface.

 == Screenshots ==

-1. Row effects settings
+1. Row Separators.
-2. Row effects demo
-3. Column effects settings
-4. Column effects demo
+2. Contact Form 7 - Custom styling.
+3. Dual Button Call to Action.
+4. Smart Headings Module
 5. Content Grid - Premium Module Demo
-6. Info Box - Premium Module Demo
+6. Team Member - Premium Module Demo
-7. Dual Button & Logo Grid - Premium Module Demo
+7. Logo Grid - Premium Module Demo
+8. Travel Page - Premium Page Template